segmetrics/segmetrics-dev-docs/source/includes/rest/_subscriptions.md

 Adds a subscription to the existing contact.
 If the subscription id already exist, it will be updated.
 <aside class="warning">
 Adding a subscription **does not** create a corresponding order.
 That must be done separately.
+If the specified product does not exist in SegMetrics, one will be created.
 </aside>

 ### Endpoint